RoboJackets/igvc-software/documents/design/waypoint_orientation.md

 to `PoseStamped`, and then make the action server (or itself) send the pose directly instead of a point with an orientation of yaw = 0.

-To calculate the intended waypoint orientation, the program will calculate the orientation that points the robot towards the next waypoint.
-For the final waypoint, the final orientation should correspond to one with yaw = 0.
+To calculate the intended waypoint orientation, the program will first send the waypoint with yaw =0 wait until the robot is within a certain radius of the waypoint, defined with the parameter `waypoint_radius`, then send the waypoint again but with an orientation such that the robot just has to go in a straight line from the circle circumference.

 Another aspect that can be fixed is to merge the `action_server.cpp` and `waypoint_source.cpp` into a new node called `navigation_client.cpp`.
 Since the two files are solely dependent on each other,